-The triptych on the rear wall of the Sanctuary (see our Home Page) depicts the Crucifixion in the centre panel with Our Lady of Mount Carmel on the left-hand panel and St. Wilfrid on the right-hand panel.
+The triptych on the rear wall of the Sanctuary (see our Home Page and Gallery of photos) depicts the Crucifixion in the centre panel with Our Lady of Mount Carmel on the left-hand panel and St. Wilfrid on the right-hand panel.
 It is the work of Mr. David O’Connell.

 The stone Baptismal Font was by John Skelton, ARBS, FRSH.

 Our Lady of Mount Carmel & St Wilfrid’s in Selsey is a small parish in a coastal fishing village now growing into a small town.

 There are approximately 130 people who attend Mass at weekends.
 But more Catholics in the area.
 Some are not practicing and some go to the Chichester Parish (especially those who have children at the School).